ihmeuw/vivarium_research/docs/source/models/concept_models/vivarium_census_synthdata/concept_model.rst

     - N/A
     - Missing data, incorrect select
     - Noise for all types of addresses will work in the same way
-  * - Zip Code
+  * - Zip Code for any Address (Home OR Mailing OR Employer)
     - Census, Household Surveys, WIC, Taxes (both)
     - 0.01
     - 0.1
     - Missing data, zip code miswriting, OCR, typographic
-    - Applies to home, mailing, and employer addresses
+    -
   * - Relationship to head of household
     - Census
     - 0.01